-In this column MOL representatives or members of the executive committee introduce themselves, in order to give an insight into the various field of activity of the organization.
+In this section, MOL representatives or members of the board introduce themselves in order to give an insight into the many activities in which MOL members are involved.

-Today in focus: Katharina Bursztyn, PhD student at the History Department and MOL representative on the Equal Opportunity Commission of the University of Lucerne.
+Today in focus: Cyrill Mamin, senior assistant at the Department of Philosophy and MOL representative on the Teaching and Learning Committee of the University of Lucerne (ULEKO).

-The MOL meets for lunch on the first Tuesday of each month to discuss current topics of the MOL and to coordinate future actions.
-Invited are all who are interested in the activities of the organization and/or have a concern for the MOL.
+The MOL meets during lunch on the first Tuesday of each month to discuss current topics concerning the mid-level faculty and to coordinate future activities.
+All who are interested in the activities of the organization and/or have a concern for the MOL are welcome to attend.
 Due to the pandemic, the meetings will take place via ZOOM for the time being, the serial link can be found here.
-The next meeting will take place on Tuesday, December 1, 2020 (12.30-13.30).
+The next meeting will take place on Tuesday, 5 January 2020 (12.30-13.30).

 Suggestions and questions can be submitted to the Board of Directors at any time at mol.
-All members of the MOL can actively support the concerns of the MOL, be it at the monthly MOL meetings or in one of the working groups (like the WG: "Sustainability").
-Vacant positions in the board of directors or the MOL representatives are advertised publicly. @ unilu.ch
+All mid-level faculty can actively support the concerns of the MOL, whether at the monthly MOL meetings or in one of the working groups (on topics such as Pandemic working conditions, Research Credit or Research Loan).
+Vacant positions in the board of directors or the MOL representations are publicly advertised. @ unilu.ch

 This newsletter was translated into English by Kathryn Dawson Townsend.
 Many thanks!